Dfenestrator/GooPyCharts/README.md

 # GooPyCharts
 A Google Charts API for Python, meant to be used as an alternative to matplotlib.
 Syntax is similar to MATLAB.
-The goals of this project is to make an easy to use graphing utility for the most common graphical use cases.
+The goal of this project is to make an easy to use graphing utility for the most common graphical use cases.

 ## Installation and use
 Put gpcharts.py in your working directory or library path and import gpcharts to your Python code: